A Comprehensive Augmentation Framework for Anomaly Detection: Method

 Considering this circumstance, we propose a direct solution to restore downstream performance while removing the global rotation augmentation.
 The discriminative network is trained with high-quality reconstruction during training, whereas the reconstructive network fails to exhibit satisfactory generalization and produces blurry reconstructions for test samples.
 Therefore, we have decided to address this issue reversibly by exposing the discriminative network in training to the same reconstruction quality it would have experienced in inference.
-As shown in \cref{fig: framework}, we split the training samples into two portions.
-Given a normal distribution of length N, we denote the as \(I_X=\{I_1,..., I_{N/2}\}\) and \(I_Y=\{I_{N/2 + 1},..., I_{N}\}\).
+As shown in \cref{fig: framework}, we propose a partition of the data into two disjoint subsets based on the parity of their indices.
+Give a set of normal samples \(I = \{I_i : i \in \{1, 2, …, N\}\), we split it into \(I_{X} = \{I_i : i \in \{1, 2, …, N\}, i \mod 2 = 1\}\) and \(I_{Y} = \{I_i : i \in \{1, 2, …, N\}, i \mod 2 = 0\}\).
 Then, \(I_X\) is used to train the reconstructive network, but it does not participate in the training process of the discriminative network. \(I_Y\) is passed through the reconstructive network without calculating the reconstruction loss and the reconstruction results are provided to the reconstructive network to train it.
-Following previous works, we use \(l_2\) Loss as the reconstruction objective and additionally apply SSIM Loss \cite{wang2004image} to stress the interdependence in the reconstructed image.
+Following previous works, we use \(\mathcal{L}_2\) Loss as the reconstruction objective and additionally apply SSIM Loss \cite{wang2004image} to stress the interdependence in the reconstructed image.
 Besides, Focal Loss \cite{lin2017focal} is used as the localization objective to focus learning on hard examples.
-The full objective could be formulated as:
+The full objective could be formulated as follows:

-where \(\oplus\) is the channel-wise concatenation, and \(M_{gt}\) is the ground truth mask. \(R\) and \(S\) represents the reconstructive network and the discriminative network respectively. \(\mathcal{L}_{SSIM}\) is a patch based SSIM loss ,and \(\mathcal{L}_{focal}\) refers to Focal Loss.
+where \(\oplus\) is the channel-wise concatenation, and \(M_{gt}\) is the ground truth mask. \(R\) and \(S\) represents the reconstructive network and the discriminative network respectively. \(\mathcal{L}_{SSIM}\) is a patch based SSIM loss, and \(\mathcal{L}_{focal}\) refers to Focal Loss.

-The reconstruction quality remains consistent in the samples encountered by the discriminative network during both training and testing, leading to stable performance in the downstream task.
+In this way, the reconstruction quality remains consistent in the samples encountered by the discriminative network during both training and testing, leading to stable performance in the downstream task.
 Different ratios of these two portions have been experimented with, and empirical evidence suggests that assigning equal sample sizes by parity produces more favorable outcomes.